canonical/phone-docs/en/scopes/tutorials/write-a-json-scope-in-cpp.md

 [Link to the folder](http://bazaar.launchpad.net/~davidc3/ubuntu-sdk-tutorials/scope-tutorial-soundcloud-qjson/files/head:/include/)

-The rest of our C++ headers.
+The rest of our C+ headers.
 As seen below, change the [client.h](http://bazaar.launchpad.net/~davidc3/ubuntu-sdk-tutorials/scope-tutorial-soundcloud-qjson/view/head:/include/api/client.h) header to match the data structure of the SoundCloud API.
 You can leave the rest of headers as they are.